caleb221/Arduino-Plant-webserver/README.md

  Some stuff to do in the future (if time permits)

-      add some data management system (it currently does not save any data)
+      Add a data management system (it currently does not save any data)

       Improve Analytics